Small investors have pushed big companies toward social change. A new SEC rule will limit their influence.

 The SEC’s process for collecting public comments on the proposed shareholder rule fell under scrutiny last year, when Bloomberg reported that several submissions in support of the rule, including some Clayton cited in public comments, appeared to come from people who never actually wrote them.
 The news outlet traced connections between some of the letters and the Main Street Investors Coalition, a group backed by a prominent fossil fuel industry association.

-A spokeswoman for the SEC said the Bloomberg story “has proven to be inaccurate,” adding that some of the people mentioned in the article have since sent the agency signed affidavits stating they did, in fact, write letters in support of the shareholder rule changes.
+Natalie Strom, a spokeswoman for the SEC, said the Bloomberg story “has proven to be inaccurate,” adding that some of the people mentioned in the article have since sent the agency signed affidavits stating they did, in fact, write letters in support of the shareholder rule changes.

 A tiny portion of investors are responsible for the vast majority of all shareholder proposals.
 One study by researchers at the University of Warwick and the Stockholm School of Economics found that between 2003 and 2014, just three individuals accounted for 50% of all shareholder proposals.
 However, the researchers found shareholder proposals can generate positive long-term returns for companies and concluded that "regulations limiting the ability of individual shareholders to submit proposals would be harmful.”